© 2022 GOECO | All rights reserved

 The Seychelles offer a unique blend of many cultures, as people from Africa, Europe, and Asia have come to the islands leaving their unique mark.
 The special island culture of the Seychelles is experienced through their music, dance, architecture, and food.
 The Seychelles are home to two UNESCO World Heritage sites: Aldabra, the largest raised coral atoll in the world, and the Vallée de Mais Nature Reserve.

-While participating in this project volunteers learn how to identify many species of tropical fish and coral, while scuba diving amongst deserted tropical islands.
-PADI Advanced and PADI Coral Reef Research Diver training are provided, as well as the opportunity for many other diving courses.
+While participating in this project, volunteers learn how to identify many species of tropical fish and coral, while scuba diving amongst deserted tropical islands.
+PADI Advanced Open Water and PADI Coral Reef Research Diver training are provided, as well as the opportunity for many other diving courses.
 Volunteers will undergo intensive training on this project to master the ability to perform scuba dives with the purpose of performing scientific research as well as intensive marine education to learn how to carry out marine surveys, all without disturbing the environment.

 It is important to note that volunteers on this project are required to have a good level of fitness, as well as their PADI Open Water Dive Course.
 If you do not already have your PADI Open Water Dive course one can be arranged prior to the start of the program through one of the local dive centers in the Seychelles.

 The work you will do on this project will contribute to the development of local awareness and environmental education programs.
 You will be assigned to a study focusing on either fish or coral during your stay on the project.
-Your duties as a volunteer may include:

 Please note that as you should expect to have five to ten dives per week, scuba diving is heavily weather dependent, so you will need to keep a flexible attitude.
 When you aren’t scuba diving you will spend time with other members of your crew enjoying the beach, eating, and socializing.

-Internet: there is no Internet available on the project base.
+Internet: There is no Internet available on the project base.
 Volunteers typically use Internet cafes which you will have access to about once a week.

-Laundry: you can bring biodegradable laundry soap to wash your clothes by hand while on the project base.
+Laundry: You can bring biodegradable laundry soap to wash your clothes by hand while on the project base.

 While in the Seychelles, the possibilities for experiencing island life are endless.
 While there are over 100 islands in the archipelago of the Seychelles there is a lot of exploring you can do close to the project base on your days off.
 Mahé Island is the largest granite island in the Seychelles and also home to the capital of the Seychelles, Victoria.
 The bay of Beau Vallon, on Mahé, is also a great destination for a day trip to swim or snorkel in the crystal clear turquoise waters.
 The island of Mahé is surrounded by white sand beaches, has large granite cliffs that plunge into the seas below, and is covered in forest mountain terrain.
 Coral reefs encircle the island and a huge number of fish and invertebrate life are seen just offshore.
-Whale sharks and manta rays are often seen very close to the shore.

 Traveling further around the Seychelles provides endless opportunities, as there are many islands to explore.
 Praslin, northwest of Mahé, the second largest island in the Seychelles, is a great destination for exploring.
 Praslin is covered in tropical forest and surrounded by beautiful beaches, most notable are the bird species found on the island, including the endemic Seychelles Bulbul and Black Parrot.
 Only 1 kilometer northwest of Praslin is Curieuse Island.
 Curieuse Island is covered in tropical forest and has many beautiful trails for hiking and exploring on day trips.
 The island is home to about 150 giant sea turtles and has even fewer permanent human residents.